sdv-dev/CTGAN/README.md

 # CTGAN

-Implementation of our NeurIPS paper **Modeling Tabular data using Conditional GAN**.
+Implementation of our NeurIPS paper [Modeling Tabular data using Conditional GAN](https://arxiv.org/abs/1907.00503).

 CTGAN is a GAN-based data synthesizer that can generate synthetic tabular data with high fidelity.